 Reduced Cost of Manufacturing

-Due to smaller size, and fewer number of connections, it requires less material to assemble a Rigid-Flex PCB.
+Due to the smaller size, and fewer connections, it requires less material to assemble a Rigid-Flex PCB.
 Also, it has fewer parts and connector assemblies that not only increase the yield but also the purchasing and assembly costs of the final product.
 The reduced number of connections also eliminates risks within the supply chain of an electronic device.
 Simply put, logistical and assembly costs are significantly reduced with Rigid-Flex PCB.

 Withstands High Temperature and Aggressive Conditions

-Since polyimide of a high thermal stability is used in the designing of a Rigid-Flex PCB, it can withstand high temperatures.
+Since polyimide of high thermal stability is used in the designing of a Rigid-Flex PCB, it can withstand high temperatures.
 That is why it is a credible choice for sophisticated applications for military and defense purposes.
 It retains the best features of both rigid and flex boards, and hence it demonstrates extreme resistance to ultraviolet and other radiation exposures, harmful chemicals, and harsh oils.
 Moreover, it can also withstand extreme shocks and vibrations, and other harsh industrial conditions.

 Rigidity in Movement

 Solder flux is employed to fix all the parts of a Rigid-Flex PCB.
 The parts are designed to remain static under severe outside conditions like shocks and vibrations.
-So, it is a perfect option to be used in the devices that are prone to excessive movement and vibrations during their application.
+So, it is a perfect option to be used in devices that are prone to excessive movement and vibrations during their application.

 Due to the aforementioned advantages, Rigid-Flex PCBs are used in the design of almost every type of modern electronic applications ranging from aerospace, military equipment, automotive sectors, and other smart devices.
 It ensures reliability, durability, and long-lasting results in terms of the performance of electronic applications.